-COURSE DESCRIPTION: MGF 1107 Survey of Mathematics is a 3 lecture hour, 3 credit hour course.
-Topics covered include history of numbers, number theory, graph theory, mathematical modeling, transformation geometry.
+COURSE DESCRIPTION: MGF 1106 Mathematics for Liberal Arts I is a 3 credit hour course.
+Topics covered include sets, logic, geometry, combinatorics, probability, and statistics.

-LECTURES/QUIZZES: Lectures for this course will be delivered in a face-to-face (F2F) format in the assigned classroom for this course.
-Your homework quizzes, which are based on these lectures, will be in our current Learning Management System (LMS) which is CANVAS.
-The homework quizzes are the "Assignments" link.
+LECTURES/QUIZZES: Lectures for this course will be delivered via video instruction.
+Video instruction for the course will be found on our current Learning Management System (LMS) CANVAS.
+Your homework quizzes, which are based on these lectures, will also be found on CANVAS.
+The homework quizzes are an important part of your course grade.
 The student is strongly encouraged to do these quizzes several times and complete them well ahead of their scheduled deadline dates as no extensions are granted.